What is Classification?

 Classification is sport-specific because impairment affects the ability to perform in different sports to a different extent.
 As a consequence, a Para athlete may meet the criteria in one sport but may not meet the criteria in another sport.

-A sport class is a category which groups athletes together for competition depending on how much their impairment impacts performance in their sport.
-Therefore, a sport class is not necessarily comprised of one impairment type alone but can be comprised of athletes with different impairments.
+A sport class groups athletes together for competition depending on how much their impairment impacts performance in their sport.
+A sport class is not necessarily comprised of one impairment type alone.
+It can be comprised of athletes with different impairments.
 However, these different impairments affect sport performance to a similar extent.
-For example, you will find athletes with paraplegia and double above-knee amputation competing in the same sport class in athletics because their different impairments have a comparable effect on their 1,500m wheelchair racing performance.
+For example, you will find athletes with paraplegia and double above-knee amputation competing in the same sport class in athletics.
+This is because their different impairments have a comparable effect on their 1,500m wheelchair racing performance.

 In individual sports, athletes compete against athletes in their own sport class to ensure the impact of impairment is minimized.
 In national events and smaller international competitions athletes in different sport classes may compete together for one medal, because there are not enough athletes for each sport class to create a competitive event.
-In these cases, athletes in different sport classes may be given a ‘coefficient’ or correction score to account for the different levels of activity limitation.
+When this happens, athletes in different sport classes may be given a ‘coefficient’ or correction score to account for the different levels of activity limitation.

 Some Para sports only have only one sport class, such as Para powerlifting.
 To compete in these sports, the athletes only need to meet the minimum impairment criteria.